Barnsley Museums invites you to the online film premier of ‘Barnsley – A portrait of the town and its people’

 Barnsley Museums are launching their first online film premier with a free showing of ‘Barnsley – A portrait of the town and its people’.

-The iconic film will be screened on Wednesday, 15 April at 7pm via their Facebook page @ExperienceBarnsley.
+The iconic film will be screened on Wednesday, 15 April at 7pm, via our Facebook page @ExperienceBarnsley.

 Taking place as part of their wider digital programme, which will keep people connected and create communities while at home, it is a unique and heart-warming look at life in the town during the early 1960s.

-From the comfort of their home they will see the bustling Barnsley Market’s - famous far and wide, take a trip back to school, be transported back to those thriving Barnsley’s industries, re watch memorable sporting events as well as seeing well-loved green spaces like Locke Park and Cannon Hall park and gardens.
+From the comfort of your home you will see the bustling Barnsley Market’s - famous far and wide, take a trip back to school, be transported back to those thriving Barnsley’s industries, re watch memorable sporting events as well as see well-loved green spaces like Locke Park and Cannon Hall Park and Gardens.

 ‘Barnsley – A portrait of the town and its people’ is part of the Museums extensive archive collection and captures the warmth, humour and pride that is in abundance in the borough.